 This may seem like a silly question, but the answer is, “It depends.”
 When discussing your probate estate it only includes what will pass under your last will and testament.
 Assets owned jointly with rights of survivorship are not part of your probate estate, because they pass directly to the joint owner at your death, not under your will.
 In some cases this is an effective estate planning tool.
-In other situations it will defeat the purpose of one’s will.
-For estate tax purposes your estate consists of all of your assets no matter how owned as well as life insurance policies.
+Owning property jointly with another person can, in some situations, defeat the purpose of one’s will.
+For estate tax purposes your estate consists of all of your assets no matter how owned life insurance policy proceeds and death benefits payable by reason of your death.

 Estate planning should consider assets that you may inherit from your family.
 It is very important that your attorney know exactly what you own, what you may inherit, what it is worth and how it is titled.
 Do not understate the value of your estate to your attorney, because doing so may cause him or her to recommend a plan that is not in your family’s best interest.